 The primary objective of the Firearms and Explosives Licensing Department is to protect the public from harm.
 In addition, Human Rights legislation places a duty of care on the police to protect the wider community from firearms misuse by preventing unsuitable people from possessing firearms licences.
 This is an ethos to which we adhere, and necessitates us carrying out in depth vetting and risk assessments, which often makes this a time consuming process.

 In order to assist in us dealing with all enquiries, our preferred method of communication is via email at firstname.lastname@example.org.
-We aim to respond to all emails within 3 working days.
+Please note we are experiencing significant delays but will respond to your email as promptly as possible.

 Our postal address is: Room 3, Dorset Police Headquarters, Winfrith, Dorset, DT2 8DZ